New Car Price Terms You Need to Know

 Destination Fee

 Auto production factories must transport new vehicles to dealer lots.
-The manufacturer charges the dealer for this, which is passed on to the consumer.
-The correct new car price term for this is called a destination fee.
+The manufacturer charges the dealer for this, passed on to the consumer.
+The correct new car price term for this is a destination fee.

 The total amount is usually in the hundreds of dollars.
-As appealing as it would be to bargain these amounts down, it is just not possible.
+As appealing as it would be to bargain these amounts down, it is impossible.
 The figure varies depending on the kind and manufacturer, although it has little to do with the cost of shipping the vehicle.

-The destination fee is one of many standard dealer fees you may encounter when buying a new car.
-Whenever presented with additional costs at a dealership, always read and understand what they are and if you are obligated to pay them.
+The destination fee is one of many standard dealer fees when buying a new car.
+Whenever you are presented with additional costs at a dealership, always read and understand them, especially if you are obligated to pay them.

 Are destination fees negotiable?